 On larger slates, you’ll want to avoid rostering negatively correlated players in the same lineup.
 On smaller slates, however, you can take it a step further.
 You can embrace variance and use negatively correlated players to gain leverage against the field.

 For example, consider a team that uses two centers.
 One center averages 33 minutes per game, and the backup averages 15 minutes per game.
-Both players average 1 fantasy point per minute when they are on the floor.
+Each player averages 1 fantasy point per minute when they are on the floor.
 On average, we would expect the starting center to score 33 fantasy points on DraftKings and FanDuel and the backup center to score 15 fantasy points.
 Now, assume we are playing a GPP on a three-game slate and the vast majority of the field is going to roster the starting center because his median projection is the best center on the slate.
 You could join the majority and roster the center in your lineup as well and that would be fine.
 But you could also choose to roster the backup center instead.

 On average, the starting center will play 33 minutes and you’ll be less likely to get a return on your investment.
-Occasionally, however, the starting center will get into foul trouble or lose playing time for a variety of other reasons.
+Occasionally, however, the starting center will get into foul trouble or lose playing time for a variety of reasons.
 In these games, the backup center’s playing time will increase because his playing time negatively correlates with the starting center.
-This will put you in a strong position where not only is your lineup doing better than expected, but a large percentage of your opponent’s lineups are underperforming expectations because they have the starting center.
+This will put you in a strong position where not only is your lineup doing better than expected, but a large percentage of your opponent’s lineups are underperforming because they have the starting center.
 This will give you an opportunity for a large return on your investment.

 Correlation plays a bigger role on smaller slates than larger slates.
 Positive correlation between teammates is weaker in NBA DFS than it is in other sports.
-It still exists, however, and it becomes more important as the number of games on a slate decrease since the opportunity cost of each roster spot decreases as the size of the player pool decreases.
+It still exists, however, and it becomes more important as the number of games on a slate decreases because the opportunity cost of each roster spot decreases as the size of the player pool decreases.
 The most effective way to increase your ceiling with positive correlation is to stack players from the same game because they will all benefit from a game that plays at a faster than expected pace or goes to overtime.
-Leveraging the field by rostering a player that is negatively correlated to a highly owned player is a powerful way to increase your chances of finishing at the top of a GPP on a small slate.
+Leveraging the field by rostering a player who is negatively correlated to a highly owned player is a powerful way to increase your chances of finishing at the top of a GPP on a small slate.